Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: PDE based inverse problems

 \item \textbf{Well-posedness in the finite-dimensional setting:} After discretization, we ask analogous questions of uniqueness and stability with $\Sigma$ replaced by $\Sigma_n$ and $\Theta$ by $\Theta_c$.
 The relevant estimate becomes

 That is: \begin{itemize} \item If $w_{n,c}(0) = 0$, then $\M(\cdot|_{\Theta_c}, \vecsigma)$ uniquely determines $\vecsigma$ within $\Sigma_n$. \item If an inequality of the form~\eqref{eqn:stability} holds for $w_{n,c}$, then small data perturbations lead to bounded reconstruction error. \end{itemize} It is worth noting that well-posedness in the infinite-dimensional setting does not directly translate to the finite-dimensional case.
-The properties of $w$ in~\eqref{eqn:well_posed} are only suggestive; they do not guarantee corresponding properties for $w_{n,c}$ in~\eqref{eqn:well_posed_finite}. \item \textbf{Numerical implementation:} Ultimately, we need to implement a computational scheme for the reconstruction.
+The properties of $w$ in~\eqref{eqn:well_posed} are only suggestive; they do not guarantee corresponding properties for $w_{n,c}$ in~\eqref{eqn:well_posed_finite}. {In particular, the properties of $\omega_{n,c}$ crucially depend on the choice of $\Sigma_n$ and $\Theta_c$.} \item \textbf{Numerical implementation:} Ultimately, we need to implement a computational scheme for the reconstruction.
 This task requires algorithmic pipelines that recover $\vecsigma$ from observed data.
 Two broad approaches dominate: (i) PDE-constrained optimization methods~\cite{hinze2008optimization,haber2000optimization}, and (ii) Bayesian inference frameworks~\cite{kaipio2005statistical,stuart2010inverse}.
 When prior information is available, regularization methods are widely used to stabilize reconstruction, including classical Tikhonov regularization~\cite{1571980074135178112,ito2014inverse}, total variation (TV)~\cite{rudin1992nonlinear}, and $\ell_1$-based sparsity methods~\cite{daubechies2004iterative,jin2012sparsity}. \end{itemize} Throughout this paper, we assume that PDE-level well-posedness results~\eqref{eqn:well_posed}--\eqref{eqn:stability} are available.
 Our focus is on transferring these theoretical guarantees to the finite-dimensional setting, establishing such finite-dimensional counterparts as~\eqref{eqn:well_posed_finite}.